ess-dive-workspace/essdive-uas/instructions.md

 The content of this UAS data and metadata reporting format is limited to guidance specific to UAS data, platforms and sensors.
 It is recommend that data be prepared following recommendations from [EPSG](https://spatialreference.org/ref/epsg/) for spatial reference systems and [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) for dates and times.

 ## Use of this format with other ESS-DIVE reporting formats
-The [ESS-DIVE collection of reporting formats](https://github.com/ess-dive-community) includes formats for different measurement types and also for file and metadata structures.
+The [ESS-DIVE collection of reporting formats](https://github.com/ess-dive-workspace) includes formats for different measurement types and also for file and metadata structures.
 The collection is designed to be modular, so use of multiple reporting formats will be required to correctly format a data package.

-Refer to the [ESS-DIVE Community Space](https://github.com/ess-dive-community) for a complete list of available reporting formats.
+Refer to the [ESS-DIVE Workspace](https://github.com/ess-dive-workspace) for a complete list of available reporting formats.

 ## Example data package
 Here is an example data package that follows an early version of these reporting format guidelines.
 This will be updated when a data package following the completed guidelines becomes available.